wagtail/wagtail-localize/docs/tutorial/4-routing.md

-At the end of this section, the user should be able to see content in mutltiple languages on the frontend.
+At the end of this section, the user should be able to see content in multiple languages on the frontend.